lumrt/lumrt/README.md

 # Achievments 🛠️
 - Completed 42 school Common Core
 - Backend Developper at emojimarket.xyz
-- Interessed in developpement of Trading Bots
+- Interessed in Infrastructure developpement
 - Tool Addict
 <!---
 lu4200/lu4200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.